Faculty Travel Grant Guidelines

 - Parties eligible to receive funding from the Program include all full-time faculty,

-received from all available members of the FDC.
+available members of the FDC.

 - A purpose statement that describes the goals and anticipated outcomes of the project

 and explains how the grant will be used.

 - A statement that describes how the intended project will enhance engaged teaching